CDFA Accepting Proposals for the 2019 SCBGP

 Applicant Eligibility: Non-profits and for profit organizations; local, state, federal and tribal government entities; and public and private colleges and universities are eligible to apply.
 Individuals are not eligible to apply.

-Eligible Projects: Marketing and promotional projects; training and education projects; research projects that address environmental stewardship and conservation, plant health and pest management, and food safety.
+Eligible Projects: Marketing and promotional projects; training and education projects; research projects that address environmental stewardship and conservation, and plant health and pest management.

 Cost Sharing Requirement: Cost sharing is not a requirement of the SCBGP, however, it is encouraged and may serve as evidence to demonstrate industry commitment to, or support for, the project.